-There are plenty of hosting options, but the most reliable seem to be Bluehost and Siteground.
-Both have hosting options for under $10 a month.
+There are plenty of hosting options, but hands down the best is Siteground.
+They have hosting options for under $10 a month.
 I recommend doing private hosting, it’s usually a $1 more per month but hides your address from the world wide web.

-I personally use Siteground, because I have three sites hosted on the same account, so I need my account to be able to keep all running quickly.
-No one wants to wait for pages to load.
-Siteground had a great package for multiple blogs or sites.
+I personally use Siteground because I have three sites hosted on the same account, so I need my account to be able to keep all running quickly.
+No one wants to wait for pages to load and Siteground has a great package for multiple blogs or sites.